PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 11:52:52
+Last updated: 2024-04-09 11:54:02
-Random Quote: We are not husband and wife... anymore.
-We're just business partners.
-And our job is to raise those kids. - Marty Byrde
+Random Quote: Weakness is not in us, it is what we have outside. - Professor